appium/appium/packages/appium/docs/en/guides/branch-testing.md

 ---
-title: Local Validation Of Driver or Plugin PRs
+title: Local Validation Of Extension PRs
 ---

-Sometimes it might be necessary to validate if a remote driver or plugin PR works for the particular local environment before it is merged or published.
+Sometimes it might be necessary to validate if a remote driver or a plugin PR works for the particular local environment before it is merged or published.
 This tutorial describes how to achieve that.

 ## Requirements